 • If one is not interested in EGW but rather sees them as high frequency noise, it is possible to apply an explicit filter to slow down the fastest waves while not altering the slow barotropic Rossby waves.
-If further, an approximative conservation of heat and salt contents is sufficient for the problem solved, then it is sufficient to solve a linearized version of (2.5), which still allows to take into account freshwater fluxes applied at the ocean surface [?].
+If further, an approximative conservation of heat and salt contents is sufficient for the problem solved, then it is sufficient to solve a linearized version of (2.5), which still allows to take into account freshwater fluxes applied at the ocean surface [Roullet and Madec 2000].

-The filtering of EGWs in models with a free surface is usually a matter of discretisation of the temporal derivatives, using the time splitting method [??] or the implicit scheme [?].
-In NEMO, we use a slightly different approach developed by ? : the damping of EGWs is ensured by introducing an additional force in the momentum equation.
+The filtering of EGWs in models with a free surface is usually a matter of discretisation of the temporal derivatives, using the time splitting method [Killworth et al. 1991, Zhang and Endoh 1992] or the implicit scheme [Dukowicz and Smith 1994].
+In NEMO, we use a slightly different approach developed by Roullet and Madec [2000] : the damping of EGWs is ensured by introducing an additional force in the momentum equation.
 (2.1a) becomes :